Here’s How to Meet all the Disney Princesses at Epcot

 Next, we’ll stop at the China Pavilion for a visit with Mulan.
 Mulan is exceptionally popular.

 Don’t get me wrong.
 All the princess meets are very popular.
-But a few seem to have a little extra wait from time to time.
-Mulan is one of them.
+But a few seem to have a little extra wait occasionally.
+Mulan is one of them, and Epcot is the only place to meet her.

 Mulan meets in the garden to the right of the replica of the Temple of Heaven.
 She is usually available during set times in the late morning up to mid-afternoon.

 You’ll want to get in line before Mulan’s next scheduled time to secure a spot.
-It is not uncommon for her line to get cut off as soon as the meet time begins. ‘
+It is not uncommon for her line to get cut off as soon as the time begins.

 Related: Meet Mulan at Epcot